 (Images scanned by C. Hopkins 10/4/2020).
 Here Walter is wearing a striped tie – perhaps not red?

 The letter is certainly of interest since it was written by Greenwood from Gracie Field’s villa on Capri, the Villa Canzone del Mare, to ‘Hannah’ (not Henrietta).
 The letter expresses great pleasure in the plants of the island (‘olives grow wild + lemons attain 4 ft in height!’) and declares, ‘this is a divine place’ and ‘a magic villa’ (after all, how could the unemployed Walter of a few years earlier have ever imagined he would stay at the villa of a stage and film star in the Med?).
 Gracie, herself of course of humble Lancashire origins, had made him very welcome and said he could stay for six months.
 But he regrets that he can’t – he has to go home in a week’s time for the rehearsal of his ‘new one act play’.
-The letter is undated, but Greenwood only wrote a single one-act play: The Practised Hand, which was first performed in Manchester on Monday 28th June 1935.
-The Daily Herald reports this forthcoming appearance of his new play and that Greenwood is to fly home from Gracie Fields’ villa in Capri for it (I calculate from the letter and details in the newspaper article that the letter was written on 20th May 1935).
+The letter is undated, but Greenwood only wrote a single one-act play: The Practised Hand, which was first performed in Manchester on Monday 1st July 1935.
+The Daily Herald reports this forthcoming appearance of his new play and that Greenwood is to fly home from Gracie Fields’ villa in Capri for it (I calculate from the letter and details in the newspaper article that the letter was written in the week beginning 24th May 1935).

 This record cover (I think from the nineteen-sixties) shows Gracie against the background of her villa.
 Record is Decca spa-82.